 Running in the heat and humidity of the summer can be dangerous, but with these tips, you can train safely all summer long.

 I don’t know about the weather where you live, but it is freaking HOT in Winston-Salem.
 HOT & HUMID.
-I love running outside but with weather like this, it can be downright dangerous (especially when pregnant!!), not to men to mention miserable.
+I love running outside but with weather like this, it can be downright dangerous (especially when pregnant!!), not to mention miserable.
 But with a few easy tweaks to your running routine, hot miles can feel a little better.
 And, maybe, just maybe you’ll grow to like them.